swizzard/dec_women_fates/readme.md

 This is a JSON-formatted dataset of things that happen to women in songs performed by the Decemeberists.
+Note: use `--jsonArray` flag if you're going to be importing this data into `mongodb`.

 ## Explanation of Keys
 ### `Album`